inaka/guidelines/README.md

   the `Inaka Internal` project.
 If you take vacations, for each vacation day enter 8 hours labelled "vacation" under the `Inaka Internal` project.
 * For unpaid additional vacation you take (or days off) do the same, but the description instead of vacation use "unpaid off".
-* As well as "holiday" for holidays.
+The same concept applies to holidays, in which case we use "holiday" as the description.

 ## Open source projects